jonas-hag/structure_your_app/exercises/overview_exercises.md

 to remove the last added module
 - the removal should work repeatedly until no module is left
 - one should be possible to add modules at any point

+hint:

+- the module id naming needs to be sequential